Merced County is located in the heart of the San Joaquin Valley (also known as the Central Valley) of California.

 Merced County is also home to a number of experienced agencies and facilities serving older adults and people with disabilities.
 There are dedicated gathering spaces, such as the Merced Senior Community Center and the Los Banos Community Center, where residents can engage in a variety of social and recreational activities.
 Local agencies supporting residents with different types of disabilities include the Center of Vision Enhancement (COVE), Central Valley Regional Center, Deaf and Hard of Hearing Service Center, and Resources for Independence Central Valley.

-Senior serving and caregiving resources include Merced County Area Agency on Aging, Central Valley PACE, Valley Caregiver Resource Center, the Merced County Food Bank, Central California Legal Services, and the Merced County Veterans Service Office, among others.
+Senior serving and caregiving resources include Merced County Area Agency on Aging, Central Valley Program of All-Inclusive Care for the Elderly (PACE), Valley Caregiver Resource Center, the Merced County Food Bank, Central California Legal Services, and the Merced County Veterans Service Office, among others.

 Increasingly, aging and disability networks are working together at the state and local levels.
 Together, the communities have a larger voice and are more successful advocates than any of the networks on their own.
-At the same time, the networks retain the unique elements of their individual missions.
+At the same time, diverse aging and disability-specific networks retain the unique elements of their individual missions.

 It is important to recognize that, while many issues affect both people with disabilities and older adults, there also are issues that affect only older adults, or only people with disabilities.
 For this reason, Age & Disability-Friendly Merced County will continue to develop and manage projects and advocate for the individual populations as well.